The 84th (York and Lancaster) Regiment

 The regiment was quartered in Lower St Elmo Barracks.

-16 July 1866 Death of Elizabeth Lepperd wife of Sgt Maj 84th Regiment , aged 29 years.
-(Quarantine Bastion Cemetery Floriana).
+- 16 July 1866 Elizabeth Lepperd, aged 29 years, wife of Sgt Maj 84th Regiment, was buried at the Quarantine Bastion Cemetery Floriana.

 In 1867, the regiment had an average strength of 98 men.
 There were 55 hospital admissions (561.2 admissions per 1000 of mean strength) with 3 deaths in hospital (30.61 deaths per 1000 of mean strength).